 On average, employees commute for 27 minutes to work each way.
 Going remote gives them more than 4.5 hours back every week.

 Instead of commuting, remote teams can spend this extra time on themselves and their family.
 They can replace worrying about traffic, bus schedules, and weather by doing what they need to to feel present and ready by the time they start working.

 Experiment with Coworking

-With no face-to-face interactions with each other, remote teams often explore joining a coworking space.
+With fewer face-to-face interactions, remote teams often explore joining a coworking space.
 This option gives them access to other remote workers and creates a sense of routine and belonging.

 Coworking spaces also offer benefits such as food and coffee, events, discounts for local businesses, and other members-only perks.